 The following year, issuance of private-label mortgage securities rose 32 percent.

 –In 2004, bank regulators said commercial banks needed 90 percent less capital for loans they moved off their books to ABCPaper-funded securitization businesses.
 The same year, the Securities and Exchange Commission let investment banks use their own internal models to calculate risk and capital requirements, so the banks decided they needed a lot less capital to invest in asset-backed commercial paper (ABCPaper), top-rated asset-backed securities (ABS) and ABS insured by credit default swaps (CDS).
 In other words, in 2004 both commericial and investment banks got permission from their regulators to step up securitization without adding much equity.

 At about that time, the Fed began raising interest rates and Americans cut back on home loans.
 To keep business from falling, financial institutions lowered their underwriting standards, to reach more Americans, and revved up their off-the-books securitization factoriesand their repo desks, which they were able to do without having to raise much new equity.

 Several studies by Federal Reserve and academic economists concluded that banks drove securitization in the past decade not to offload risk to investors but instead to be able to do much more business, and make a lot more money, with a lot less capital.

 “This was the ‘new model’ of large complex financial institutions during 2003–2007 — to manufacture and take on systemic risk … but do so with little capital on the balance-sheet — which ultimately led to the financial crisis of 2007–2009,” wrote New York University economists Viral Acharya and co-authors in a 2010 study of the crisis.

 Proposals to reduce risk

-Experts are proposing a number of other changes they believe could improve the repurchase and securitizations markets.
-Among them are:
+Experts proposed a number of other changes they believed could improve the repurchase and securitizations markets.
+Among them were:

 -Harness the power of transparency by making all private (over-the-counter) repo and derivative transactions public.